Ananya-Joshi/Outshines-Documentation/README.md

-# Outshines Anonymous Documentation
+# Outshines Documentation

 This repository contains documents relevant to generating Outshines outlier detection scores.
-It will eventually live inside *the organization's* public Github repository along with the open source data.

 We also include a copy of the HTML files that were used in the expert evaluation surveys.